deepakbhandari-kozmo/Divyadrishti/README.md

 # Divyadrishti - Drone Map Application

-A comprehensive web-based GIS mapping application for the Uttarakhand Space Application Center that integrates with GeoServer to display and manage geospatial data layers with advanced features including PDF export functionality.
+A comprehensive web-based GIS mapping application for the Uttarakhand Space Application Center that integrates with GeoServer to display and manage geospatial data layers with advanced features including PDF export functionality with visual layer color representation.

 ## Features